 In 2013 I competed in and won the 100-Day Trainer Challenge for ex-racehorses and chronicled my experiences with the 7 year old OTTB, Solar, in a training diary here.
 Here’s a recap of our progress together during the 100-days:

-- Working for Helen Bell Equestrian (HBE) in England and competing HBE sporthorses and ponies in British events.
+- Working for Helen Bell Equestrian (HBE) in England and competing HBE sporthorses and ponies in British events in 2007.

 - Winning the United States Eventing Association Area VII Training level championship in 2010 on my 14 hand Haflinger pony, Pippin.